ti-uni-bielefeld/T-SIMD/README.md

 (section "Software Download").

+Either
-Either download the single header library version `tsimd_sh.H` or download the full archive, unpack it and copy the contents of the folder starting with "CODE" into your project.
+- download the single header library version `tsimd_sh.H` and include it in your project or
+- download the full archive, unpack it and copy the contents of the folder starting with "CODE" into your project.

 You can also generate the single header include file `tsimd_sh.H` by `make single-header`.
-You need to install `quom` beforehand (please run `pip3 install --user quom`).
+You need to install `quom` beforehand (for example by running `pip3 install --user quom`).

 To generate the documentation, run `make doc`.
-Open the file `html/index.html` in your web browser.
-You need to install the `doxygen` package beforehand (version 1.9.5 or later).
+Open the file `doc_html/index.html` in your web browser to view the generated documentation.
+To generate the documentation `doxygen` 1.9.5 or later is required.

 To use the **T-SIMD** library, simply include the single-header file `tsimd_sh.H` or the `tsimd.H` header from the archive.